Fine Print - (The RULES)

 - In a situation where there is a tie vote between a second and third place candidate, the local student association will elect, or if there is no organized group, the ad-hoc student group will elect, by secret ballot, the second candidate for its campus from among the tied candidates.

 - Local student associations are responsible for forwarding results to the Board of Regents’ Office.
-The requested information will be forwarded to the Board of Regents’ Office, University of Alaska, 910 Yukon Drive, Suite 202A, Fairbanks, AK 99775-5300 or faxed to (907) 450-8012.
+The requested information will be mailed to the Board of Regents’ Office, University of Alaska, 910 Yukon Drive, Suite 202A, Fairbanks, AK 99775-5300 or scanned to email@example.com or faxed to (907) 450-8012.
 The office telephone number is (907) 450-8010.
-If faxed, the information must be legible to be accepted.
+If scanned or faxed, the information must be legible to be accepted.

 Questions regarding the process should be directed to Brandi Berg, Board of Regents' Office, University of Alaska Statewide System, (907) 450-8010, or by electronic mail to firstname.lastname@example.org.